-Welcome to Curbed Comparisons, a column that explores what one can rent for a set dollar amount in various NYC neighborhoods.
+Welcome back to Curbed Comparisons, a column that explores what one can rent for a set dollar amount in various New York City neighborhoods.
 Is one man's studio another man's townhouse?
 Let's find out!
 Today's price: $2,500/month.

 · Curbed Comparisons archives [Curbed]